BettoRaite/rtk-query-auth/README.md

 ## Docker

-To run the application using Docker, execute the following command:
+If you're on linux to run the application using Docker, execute the following command:

 ```bash
 sudo docker compose up